Symmetric preparation of systems: Proof of Theorem in the smooth case

 \section{Proof of Theorem \ref{anasymprep} in the smooth case}

-The smooth $ N \times N $ systems form a local Fr\'echet spaces with the $ C^\infty(\ol \omega) $ norms, which are tame if $\, \ol \omega $ is a compact manifold with boundary, see Theorem~\ref{ThmB.9}.
-For tame Fr\'echet spaces one can use the Nash--Moser theorem, which is the inverse function theorem for tame Fr\'echet spaces, see Theorem~\ref{ThmB.10}.
-The difference to the analytic case is that is it not enought to check the local surjectivity of the linearized map when $ M \equiv 0 $, instead one has to check that for any $ U $ and $ M $ in a neighborhood.
+The smooth $ N \times N $ systems form a local Fr\'echet spaces with the $ C^\infty(\ol \omega) $ norms, which are tame if $\, \ol \omega $ is a compact neighborhood with boundary, see Theorem~\ref{ThmB.9}.
+For tame Fr\'echet spaces one can use the Nash--Moser theorem, which is the inverse function theorem for tame Fr\'echet spaces.
+The difference to the analytic case is that is it not enought to check the local surjectivity of the linearized map when $ \bM(0) \equiv 0 $, instead one has to check that for any smooth $ U $ and $ \bM $ in a neighborhood, see Theorem~\ref{ThmB.10}.